-SPSS can also select subsets of cases for further analysis.
-One of the variables in the data set is the respondent's religious preference (RELIG).
+IBM SPSS can also select subsets of cases for further analysis.
+One of the variables in the data set is the respondent's religious preference (relig).
 The categories include Protestant (value 1), Catholic (2), Jewish (3), none (4), as well as other categories.
 The missing values are 98 (don't know) and 99 (no answer).
 We might want to select only those respondents who have a religious preference for analysis.
-We can do this by using the Select Cases option in SPSS.
+We can do this by using the Select Cases option in IBM SPSS.

-Click on DATA and then on SELECT CASES.
+Click on Data and then on Select Cases.
 This will open the Select Cases box.
-Your screen should look like Figure 3•25.
+Your screen should look like Figure 3-25.
 Notice that All Cases is currently selected.
 (The circle to the left of All Cases is filled in to indicate that it is selected.)
 We want to select a subset of these cases so click on the circle to the left of If condition is satisfied to select it.
-At the bottom of the window it says that unselected cases are filtered.
-This means that the cases you do not select can be used later if you click on All Cases.
-If you had selected Deleted, these unselected cases could not be used later.
+At the bottom of the window it says that unselected cases are filtered out.
+This means that the cases you do not select can be used later if you click on All cases.
+If you had selected Delete unselected cases, these unselected cases could not be used later.
 You should be very careful about saving a file after you have deleted cases because they are gone forever in that file.
 (You could, of course, get another copy of the data file by clicking on File and on Open.)

-Scroll down the list of variables on the left until you come to RELIG and then click on it to highlight it.
-Click on the arrow to the right of this list to move RELIG into the box in the middle of the window.
+Click on IF (below the button that says If condition is satisfied) and this will open the Select Cases: IF box.
+Scroll down the list of variables on the left until you come to relig and then click on it to highlight it.
+Click on the arrow to the right of this list to move relig into the box in the middle of the window.
 We want to select all cases that are not equal to 4 so click on the ~= sign.
 This symbol means "not equal to."
-Now click on 4 and the expression in the box will read RELIG ~= 4 which means that the variable RELIG does not equal 4 (the code for no religious preference).
-Your screen should look like Figure 3•26.
-Click on Continue and then on OK in the Select
+Now click on 4 and the expression in the box will read relig

+~= 4 which means that the variable relig does not equal 4 (the code for no religious preference).
+Your screen should look like Figure 3-26.
+Click on Continue and then on OK in the Select Cases box.
-Cases box.

 Run a frequencies distribution and check that your new variable gives you a reasonable range of values.
-Your screen should look like Figure 3•27.
+Your screen should look like Figure 3-27.